open-telemetry/semantic-conventions/docs/messaging/messaging-spans.md

 SHOULD account only for a single message.
 "Create" spans SHOULD either be children or links of the related "Publish" span.

-If a "Create" span exists for a message, its context SHOULD be injected into the message.
+If a user provides a custom creation context in a message, this context SHOULD NOT be modified, the "Create" span SHOULD NOT be created, and "Publish" span SHOULD link to the custom creation context.
+Otherwise, if a "Create" span exists for a message, its context SHOULD be injected into the message.
 If no "Create" span exists and no custom creation context is injected into the message, the context of the related "Publish" span SHOULD be injected into the message.

 #### Consumer spans